 Even if you think you’ve been penalised by Google for bad links, you should only make a “re-inclusion” request if they actually contacted you and told you that there is a problem.
 Lesser infringements may well be worked off without a review as the bad link count diminishes as a result of remedial actions.
 Each Google data refresh in subsequent weeks and months should hopefully reward you with incremental improvements.

 However, if you submit a re-inclusion request, a manual review of your site is most likely.
 Any shortfall in the site’s link profile is likely to be viewed more harshly by a human reviewer and a manual penalty could be applied.
 It seems safer to assume at the outset that you’ve simply incurred a spell in the sin bin.
-You can work that off with good behavior!
+You can work that off with good behaviour!
 Making the erroneous assumption that you’ve been banned from the game for the season, and appealing a decision that had not actually been made, is unlikely to improve the situation… it may make it worse!

 I’ve never seen a notice from Google indicating that a manual penalty has ever been applied to either my own or my client’s sites.
 That’s reassuring but not 100% indicative that a problem is not present…

 How to Review Your Link Portfolio?

 There are various mechanisms to get an overview of your link portfolio.
 Google shows your incoming links in Webmaster Tools at no cost.
 You can explore those and export them to a spreadsheet for systematic examination and review.

 There are online services that provide in-depth analysis for a fee, and a ranking or trust value that identifies links that may be harming your rankings… They may require a sign-up for a trial option;